Sway Bar Disconnects

 • Why?
 Extreme suspension travel can put the end links in a bind and that can cause them to overload and break.

-• When in doubt, disconnect!
+• Remember, when in doubt, disconnect!

 [Return to the top of this page]